 Visiting a Dog Musher’s Camp

-For the cutest Alaskan cruise shore excursion around, a visit to musher’s camp with sled dogs is a must, especially for families.
-The best part, not surprisingly, was cuddling the adorable newborn puppies!
 We loved being pulled through the woods by a pack of twelve well-trained dogs, as we sat in a golf cart-type vehicle, the kids yelling “mush” all the while.
-We also learned the fascinating history, culture and techniques of sled dog racing, including all about the iconic Iditarod, as well as how the dogs are cared for and trained.
+We also learned the fascinating history, culture, and techniques of sled dog racing, including all about the iconic Iditarod, as well as how the dogs are cared for and trained.

 Our boys had a great time dressing up in a musher’s jacket and huge mittens and standing behind a sled, imagining what it must be like in winter for these intrepid racers.
-We had booked the sled dog and musher’s camp outing as part of a fantastic 14-day Inside Passage cruise on Holland America’s MS Amsterdam, where my siblings and our families celebrated my father’s 80th birthday.
+We had booked the sled dog and musher’s camp outing as part of a fantastic 14-day Inside Passage cruise on Holland America Line’s MS Amsterdam, where my siblings and our families celebrated my father’s 80th birthday.

 This excursion out of Juneau also included a visit to the cute and historic town of Skagway, where we treated our post-puppy smiles to some hot cocoa.
 While we had many memorable experiences throughout our magical two weeks, meeting the hard-working dogs and adorable puppies melted our hearts and stayed in our memories more than any other.